Home » How Do Rats Defend Themselves?

 Urban foxes live in suburbs and cities rather than in the wild.
 They have several adaptations that enable them to survive without endangering themselves.

 Since they have limited food sources, foxes usually hunt rats, mice, chickens, wild birds, and other small animals.
-They have become one of the main rat predators over the years.
+Over the years, they have become one of the main rat predators.

 Other predators of rats include opossums, hawks, stoats, cats, and dogs.
-These predatory animals can reduce rat populations in your home area, but they’re not a long-term solution to rat infestations.
+These predatory animals can reduce rat populations in your home area but are not a long-term solution to rat infestations.

 How Do Rats Protect Each Other?

-Rats are social creatures that prefer to live together in groups for protection and mating purposes.
+Rats are social creatures that prefer to live together in groups for protection and mating.

-Each family group has a dominant male that protects the other members from foreign rats.
-The dominant rat uses its sharp teeth and claws to fight intruders.
+Each family group has a dominant male who protects the other members from foreign rats.
+The dominant rat fights intruders with its sharp teeth and claws.

 When faced with an external predator, rats use warning signs and alarm calls to alert others of the looming danger.
-The rats will scream and squeal to urge their counterparts to take cover.
+They scream and squeal to urge their counterparts to take cover.

 How Do Rats Protect Their Young?